 Materials & Supplies Near You

-For the past fifteen years, Posner’s Art Store has been offering the finest materials to artists all around the world.
-With over forty years of combined expertise selling and using numerous mediums and goods in this sector, they work hard to provide you with the best service and products possible.
+For the past fifteen years Posner’s Art Store has been offering the finest materials to artists all around the world.
+With over forty years of combined expertise selling and using numerous mediums and goods in this sector they work hard to provide you with the best service and products possible.

-Fred’s Custom Stretching is well-known for managing some of the state’s largest murals, canvas paintings, and picture frame projects.
 You probably don’t need us to tell you what the chain stores like Michaels and Hobby Lobby are all about.

 Shows & Events